-A student who has had a change in name after his/her last registration or current enrollment must provide the University with the appropriate documentation which substantiates the legal name change.
+University with the appropriate documentation which substantiates the legal name change.
 This information must be submitted to the Office of Student Records prior to the student's next registration.
 Registration under a name different from that used in the student's last enrollment cannot be accomplished without appropriate documentation, which becomes a part of the student's permanent file.
 All grade reports and transcripts are issued under the student's legal name as recorded in the Office of Student Records/Registrar.

 A student who has had a change of address after his/her last registration or during current enrollment must provide the University with the new address by completing the appropriate form.
-This form may be secured from the Office of Student Records/Registrar located in the Sutton Administration Building.
+This "Change of Record" form may be secured online at www.mvsu.edu/academics/registrar/forms or from the Office of Student Records/Registrar located in the Sutton Administration Building.
 All grade reports and transcripts will be mailed to the location of the new address.